codeinthehole/food-scraper/README.md

 # Ocado price scraper

-A Git-scraper repo for scraping prices of a list of products from Ocado.
+A Git-scraper repo for scraping prices from Ocado.

+Once a day, the `main.py` Python script is run via a Github Actions workflow.
+This fetches prices for a defined list of products and, if there are changes, updates the `prices.json` file and commits the change to the repo.

+To browse historic price changes, look for commits with subject "Update price archive".

 ## Local development